elia-idp/item_recommendation/README.md

 Item recommendation is a recommendation system that determines which target words have the priority to be used in the exercises.
 We have 16k target works a.k.a lemposes in Elia (lempos = lemma + pos, e.g. work_NOUN).
 However, in any moment some of the words will have higher probability to be forgotten by the users.
 Therefore, the lemposes practiced by the users have a probability of forgetting value calculated by a machine learning algorithm.
+This task is about creating a function that can run this ML model for each user and each lempos(words) that they have seen.
+Hence, it should be optimised as much as possible.

 ## Existing Method: Half-life regression